ZahidFKhan/design_patterns/src/main/java/com/design_patterns/behavioural/readme.md

 if we have a GUI based application, we can save the file using shortcut, key binding, menu or some other way.

 So, this will grow in future.
 Such situations can be resolved using command pattern.
+Command pattern is obseleted in the Java 8 and onwards as it can be resolved using lambdas.